White-Hat-Security/White-Hat-Security.github.io/_posts/2021-04-06-Hack-The-Box:-Devel.md

 ![]({{ site.baseurl }}/images/HTB-Devel-Screenshots/rustscan.png "an image title")

 Looks like ports 21 (FTP) and 80 (HTTP) are open.
-Let's go to the webpage and see if there is anything on it.
+Let's go to the web page and see if there is anything on it.

 ![]({{ site.baseurl }}/images/HTB-Devel-Screenshots/website-visit.png "an image title")